kevinwatson/upgrade-my-house/020-chapter-02.md

 #### Hardware

 * Screen: A TV or another screen like a desktop monitor
-* Computer: A desktop, laptop or Raspberry PI
+* Computer: A desktop, laptop or a Raspberry PI

 #### Video Files